Estate Planning Can Make a Difference for Loved Ones

 Planning for Debt Payments

 One often overlooked item is debt.
 Most people accumulate some debt.
 Estimates show that 73 percent of individuals die still owing money to creditors, whether for cars, houses, other properties or credit cards.
 Upon death, the decedent’s belongings are held in probate; provided other arrangements have not been made, the assets are used to pay off the debt.
 In some cases, such as with houses, the recipient takes over payments.
 There are several legal ways to prepare and organize for the inevitable, however, to make sure belongings are transferred as efficiently as possible.
+Consulting with a probate lawyer can help navigate these complexities, ensuring that your estate is handled according to your wishes and as efficiently as possible.

 Making Arrangements Ahead of Time